Walisongo school massacre: Subsequent events

-A similar attack by alleged Red Group members was staged against the majority Muslim village of Buyung Katedo on June 3, 2001, killing at least 14 people, all but two of whom were women and children.
+A similar attack by alleged Red Group members was staged against the majority Muslim village of Buyung Katedo on 3 June 2001, killing at least 14 people, all but two of whom were women and children.
 Among those murdered in Buyung Katedo were the Imam of the local mosque and Firman, an infant.

-Muslim militants are accused of two separate massacres against Sulawesi civilians in October 2003, which killed 8 in the predominantly Christian villages of Saatu, Pantangolemba and Pinedampa and another three in the neighbouring Morowali regency a few days earlier.
+Muslim militants are accused of two separate massacres against Sulawesi civilians in October 2003, which killed eight in the predominantly Christian villages of Saatu, Pantangolemba and Pinedampa and another three in the neighboring Morowali regency a few days earlier.
 Thirty houses and a church were ransacked and torched as well.

-As of 2011, the total number of people killed in the May 28 massacre remains unclear, with mass graves still being unearthed across the Poso regency.
+As of 2011, the total number of people killed in the 28 May massacre remains unclear, with mass graves still being unearthed across the Poso regency.
 The bodies of 63 unidentified people were discovered at the base of a ravine nearby Tagolu village several months after while a further mass grave, allegedly containing more deceased residents of Sintuwu Lemba, was unearthed in May 2006 following the information provided at trial by the three convicted militants.